ccs-amsterdam/workshop-codequality/structure.md

 Quite often, you find yourself doing the same thing in multiple places in the code.

 **What:** A very obvious example is copy-pasting code to repeat the same operation on multiple datasets, values, rows or columns.
-Rather than copy-pasting the operation, it is almost always better to turn it into some for of *for loop*.
+Rather than copy-pasting the operation, it is almost always better to turn it into some form of *for loop*.
 In most cases, but especially if the operation is non-trivial and/or occurs in separate locations of your code, it can also be a good idea to place the operation in a separate *function*.